-In 2014, I encourage you to identify and exploit your weaknesses for the glory of Christ.
+In the next year, I encourage you to identify and exploit your weaknesses for the glory of Christ.
 I would like to give you an illustration from my own life, but first let me clarify what I mean.

 Since 2007, millions of people have read books and taken inventories designed to find our strengths.
 These are useful for positioning people in places of maximum effectiveness.

 But I am calling you to give attention and effort in finding your weaknesses and maximizing their God-given purpose.
 The Bible tells us what that purpose is in 2 Corinthians 12:7–10.
 Paul had been given a thorn in the flesh” which was one instance of a “weakness.”
 Why?

 A thorn was given me in the flesh, a messenger of Satan to harass me, to keep me from becoming conceited.
 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.